Freakwill/name_gender/README.md

 ## summary
 1. Girls' names are repeated more likely then boy's.
 They are named simply by their parents.
 2. Many boys have name with `jie`

+## Color egg
+😂
+    With Chinese:
+    岳不群: 女